-An additional bonus from the reading the book is understanding how companies use predictive analysis to get you to buy more of their products.
+An additional bonus from reading the book is understanding how companies use predictive analysis to get you to buy more of their products.

 Decisions vs Habits